accordproject/governance/accord-project-technical-charter.md

     h.
 TSC Members shall have a two (2) year term and they may run for consecutive terms.

-    i. the TSC may (1) establish work flow procedures for the submission, approval, and closure/archiving of projects, (2) set requirements for the promotion of Contributors to Maintainer status, as applicable, and (3) amend, adjust, refine and/or eliminate the roles of Contributors, Maintiners and Committers, and create new roles, and publicly document any TSC roles, as it sees fit.
+    i. the TSC may (1) establish work flow procedures for the submission, approval, and closure/archiving of projects, (2) set requirements for the promotion of Contributors to Maintainer status, as applicable, and (3) amend, adjust, refine and/or eliminate the roles of Contributors, Maintainers and Committers, and create new roles, and publicly document any TSC roles, as it sees fit.

 ## 3. TSC Voting